 For several years Betti sculpted realistic mannequins in Colorado and Germany.
 He worked closely with corporate clients such as Nike, Dick’s Sporting Goods, Athleta, Armani, Target as well as Disney.
 The experience of sculpting life-like athletic and fashion mannequins helped to create a thorough knowledge of the human body.

 Continuing his work as a sculptors assistant, Sutton worked for the sculptor Dee Clements creating small sculptures and large memorials.
 Working for Dee, he learned studio management and the bronze casting business; from wax pouring and chasing to welding and patinas.
 Like finding a missing puzzle piece, Sutton felt that he was ready to start his own sculpture company.

 In 2009, he permanently installed his first large scale public art sculpture honoring the workers of Hoover Dam in Boulder City, Nevada.
 The sculpture “Puddler’s Break” gave him the boost he needed to create large-scale bronze monuments on his own.
-He has since installed large monuments in Iowa, Nebraska, Kansas, Oklahoma, New York, Colorado, Nevada, Wisconsin, Ohio, Louisiana and California.
+Since this first installation, Sutton has permanently installed many outdoor bronze sculptures throughout the United States.

-The artist maintains an active sculpture studio in Loveland, Colorado.
+The artist maintains an active sculpture studio in the vibrant sculpture community of Loveland, Colorado.